EricaBabb/horiseon-refactor/README.md

 Removed Excessive font families in header stylesheet Changed .seo to #seo since it is an unique element Removed "nav ul" on style sheet; redundant

+Changed content's classes into ids so the navigation would properly link Fixed redundant code. i.e. changed each [#id] img to single content img Removed unneeded class in reputation management section added alt to images in content div